-Varidesk sit stand workstations share a common aesthetic, which can kindly be described as ‘functional’.
+Varidesk sit-stand workstations share a common aesthetic, which can kindly be described as ‘functional’.
 It consists of a large work surface attached to a heavy, mechanical base.
 Two hand holes in the work surface allow users to access hand levers that activate the height adjustment mechanism.
 Like all Varidesks, the work surface is covered in a stippling pattern, which cheapens the aesthetic and looks out of place in an executive office.
 This textured finish also makes for a poor writing surface, turning your handwritten memos into unsightly chicken scratch.
-Like other Varidesks, the Exec 48 is available in either black, or gray and white, the Exec 40 is only available in black.
+While the Exec 48 is available in either black, or gray and white, the Exec 40 is only available in black.

 Suspended 4.75 inches below this main work surface is a second platform for your mouse and keyboard.
 This keyboard tray feature was first introduced with the Varidesk Pro Plus, but has since been adopted by the majority of Varidesk models including the Cube Corner and, now, the Exec.
 This keyboard tray is a crucial component that increases the height difference between your monitors and your keyboard, thereby putting you in a more ergonomic posture overall—though, as we’ll discuss in the ‘Ergonomics’ section below, this keyboard tray alone doesn’t provide adequate ergonomics.

-The Exec’s work surface is similar to the Pro Plus 48, with some key differences.
-The Exec’s main platform, which measures about 20 inches deep at its narrowest, is larger than the 13.75" deep Pro Plus.
+The Exec’s work surface is similar to the Pro Plus, with some key differences.
+The Exec’s main platform, which measures about 20 inches deep at its narrowest on both models, is larger than the 13.75″ deep Pro Plus.
 Exec also has a larger keyboard tray, though much of it is concealed underneath the main platform.
 The Pro Plus keyboard tray, in contrast, protrudes out from the main platform, and looks to be more easily accessible than the Exec’s.

 Reaching New Heights

 One shortcoming that’s burdened all Varidesk models since day one has been their poor height adjustment range.
 They have a maximum height around 14 – 15 inches, measured from the desk top to the keyboard platform.
 Most desktop converters can reach between 16 – 18 inches high, so the Varidesks’ short height ranges make them difficult for taller workers to use comfortably and ergonomically.
-The Exec 48 is the first Varidesk designed specifically to accommodate these taller users – its 18" max height puts it within striking distance of the Workfit-S and Workfit-A. This improved height range provides ergonomically sound wrist positions for users up to 6′ 2", assuming the workstation is paired with a desk measuring at least 30 inches in height.
+The Exec series aims to solve this by specifically to accommodating these taller users – its 18″ max height puts it within striking distance of the Workfit-S and Workfit-A. This improved height range provides ergonomically sound wrist positions for users up to 6′ 2″, assuming the workstation is paired with a desk measuring at least 30 inches in height.